rishikeshh09/Spotify-clone/README.md

 ## Features

 - User authentication (registration and login)
-- Fetches songs from a server API instead of using local files
 - Search functionality that queries the server
 - Play, pause, skip, and volume control
 - Responsive design